Day 1 – February 18, 2022

 2 days in Bharatpur

-2 full days of bird photography in the Keoladeo Bird Sanctuary (formly Bharatpur) and National Park.
-We will spend the whole day with packed breakfast; and lunch will be brought to us inside the park so we don’t loose time going back and forth to the lodge.
-We will explore a variety of landscapes including Wetlands, Forests, Scrub and Marshes.
+Two full days of bird photography in the Keoladeo Bird Sanctuary (formerly Bharatpur), and National Park.
+We will spend the whole day with packed breakfast, and lunch will be brought to us inside the park so we don’t lose time going back and forth to the lodge.
+We will explore a variety of landscapes including Wetlands, Forests, Scrub, and Marshes.

 Possible Species: Darter, Indian Cormorant, Painted Stork, Asian Openbill, Spoonbill, Black-necked Stork, Grey Heron, Little Egret, Spot-billed Pelican, Yellow-billed Babblers, Rose-ringed Parakeet, Shikra, Western Marsh Harriers, Imperial Eagle, Bar-headed Goose, Ruddy Shelduck, Knob-billed Duck, Lesser Whistling Duck, Red-crested Pochard, Eurasian Wigeon, Gadwall, Common Teel, Garganey, Little Grebe, Common Coot and Common Hoopoe.